rmkstudios/the-company-of-house-plants/README.md

-# The Comapny of House Plants
+# The Company of House Plants

 This project was coded from the ground up in React to provide a clean and easy to use database of house plant information and care instructions.